-When you ask Christine Hansen, Senior Vice President at IHE Heavy Equipment School what’s the toughest job to get as a heavy equipment operator, her answer may surprise you.
+When you ask Christine Bay, director of business development & operations at IHE Heavy Equipment College what’s the toughest job to get as a heavy equipment operator, her answer may surprise you.

 “It’s your first,” she says.